 - UBC Research Opportunities

 - U of T Physics - Research Opportunities

 - York U Job Postings, Internships & Volunteer Opportunities in Medicine and Health

 A list of international research opportunities available to Carleton students can be found here.

-A student registered in a 4th year honours program may be required to undertake an independent research project during his/her last year under the direction of a faculty member.
+A student registered in a 4th year Honours program may be required to undertake an independent research project during their last year under the direction of a faculty member.
 The goal of the research project is to develop research and analysis skills within the student's area of expertise.
-The student is responsible for selecting a supervisor to become part of his/her lab.
-Students are required to find a professor in the fall term of their third year to work in his/her lab for the following year.
+The student is responsible for selecting a supervisor to become part of their lab.
+Students are required to find a professor in the fall term of their third year to work in the lab for the following year.

 How does an Honours Project work?

 The Honours research project/thesis counts toward your degree as a 0.5 credit in the Fall OR Winter term or as a 1.0 credit (0.5 credits in the Fall term AND 0.5 credits in the Winter term), depending on your program.
 Within the 1.0 credit option, students must register in BOTH the Fall and Winter course.
 There are different requirements, timelines, grading methods, and more for the Honours thesis/project depending on your Faculty of Science department, so we suggest that you visit your departments website for more information: